SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/sound.md

 - per-channel volume.

 ## examples:
-see 'sounddemo' in 'demos' for a set of basic tests/example code.
+- see 'sounddemo' in 'demos' for a set of basic tests/example code.
+- see 'musicdemo' in 'demos' for a demo of SBTCVM's musicengine SSTNPL module.

 ## Technical Notes: